blobject/agave/README.md

 ## discussion
 Feedback, questions, suggestions, etc. are welcome and encouraged.

-When applicable, please use the bitbucket [issues page](https://bitbucket.org/agaric/agave/issues) to help everyone better track *agave*'s progress.
+When applicable, please use the bitbucket [issues page](https://bitbucket.org/agaric/agave/issues) so that everyone can better track *agave*'s progress.

 You could also [contact](http://an.erki.net/~b/info) *type agaric* by email,
 or join the [thread](https://bbs.archlinux.org/viewtopic.php?id=160106) on ArchLinux forums.